kreshuklab/plant-seg/docs/chapters/getting_started/installation.md

 The installer comes complete with its own python installation.
 During the installation further dependencies need to be downloaded.

+!!! warning "First Start"

+    The first start can be quite slow, as the machine learning models need to be downloaded.

 === "Linux and MacOs"

     Make the installer script executable, then run it.